-Once hired into a Clerk position, you will build interpersonal communication skills, phone etiquette, computer skills, and learn how to work as a part of an effective team.
+Once hired into a Clerical Support position, you will build interpersonal communication skills, phone etiquette, computer skills, and learn how to work as a part of an effective team in an office environment.

-Many applicants may have never worked in a professional setting, so it is important to note the life skills that are learned as well as the importance of meeting deadlines, how to provide excellent customer service, being punctual and staying on task.
+Many applicants may have limited experience in a professional setting, so it is important to note the life skills that are learned as well as the importance of meeting deadlines, how to provide excellent customer service, being punctual and staying on task.

-The great part of being a member of this program is the HSD staff and the Creative Work Solutions team will help train, mentor and provide guidance to help you be successful.
+The great part of being a member of this program is the Department of Workforce Solutions team will help train, mentor and provide guidance to help you be successful.

 Many Wage Subsidy participants take what they have learned and move on to higher paying employment opportunities before their 12 months in the program are complete.

 To be referred to the Wage Subsidy program, speak with your Career Development Specialist at your local ISD office or click here for ore information: https://www.dws.state.nm.us/nmworks